 Figure 12 - System Configuration Menu

 4.2.5.1 Configure IP Address

 Figure 13 displays the Configure IP Address menu with its default values.
 The address can be assigned in either of two ways.

-Figure 13 - Configure IP Address Menu

-By default, the switch uses a fixed IP address.
+Figure 13 - Configure IP Address Menu By default, the switch uses a fixed IP address.
 And as long as the FIXED button is selected in the Assign by field, the user must fill in the IP Address, Subnet Mask and Default Gateway.
 The switch can also have its IP Address assigned automatically by a Dynamic Host Configuration Protocol (DHCP) server if the DHCP button is selected.
 The response to clicking the Apply button is as follows.

-Using Fixed configuration: When the Apply button is clicked, the switch restarts using the new IP configuration, the Uptime clock restarts and a redirect page displays:

-The new IP address is [hyperlink to new IP Address]

-Clicking on the hyperlink begins a new session as the Login screen appears.

-Using DHCP: When the Apply button is clicked, the Uptime clock restarts and a redirect page displays the following:

-IP Address assigned by DHCP.
+Using Fixed configuration: When the Apply button is clicked, the switch restarts using the new IP configuration, the Uptime clock restarts and a redirect page displays: The new IP address is [hyperlink to new IP Address] Clicking on the hyperlink begins a new session as the Login screen appears.
+Using DHCP: When the Apply button is clicked, the Uptime clock restarts and a redirect page displays the following: IP Address assigned by DHCP.

-At this point, further browser access to the switch will not be possible until some method is used to learn the new address assigned by the DHCP (a process of many seconds - perhaps half a minute, depending on network conditions).
+At this point, further browser access to the switch will not be possible until you learn the new address that was assigned by the DHCP (a process of many seconds - perhaps half a minute, depending on network conditions).
+Determine the assigned IP address by one of the following: - retrieve it from your DHCP server - discover it with SwitchInfo as explained in Appendix 5.1.
+Note for SNMP: The "Warm Start" trap is transmitted once the address assignment has been made - immediately for Fixed address assignment but after a delay of many seconds if the address has been assigned by DHCP.
+4.2.5.2 Configure Trunking (Copper Ports Only) Port Trunking allows two or more ports to be grouped with the resulting group behaving as a single logical link.

-If the switch fails to contact a DHCP server within two minutes, the message will appear for 5 seconds on the Console Port - followed by the Login screen.
-In this case, the Figure 13 values for IP Address, Subnet Mask and Default Gateway will all be zeroes until new user values are entered.

-"No Server has been found.
-Set IP manually"

-Note for SNMP: The "Warm Start" trap is transmitted once the address assignment has been made - immediately for Fixed address assignment but after a delay of many seconds for DHCP address assignment.

-4.2.5.2 Configure Trunking (Copper Ports Only)

-Port Trunking allows two or more ports to be grouped with the resulting group behaving as a single logical link.
 A managed switch supports multiple trunks - each constructed of 2 or more fixed physical ports.
 To keep frames in order, packets with the same source/destination MAC addressing are sent over the same trunk path - but the reverse path may follow a different link because a hash algorithm is used to balance the load between links in a trunk.
 Adding more ports (links) to a trunk group will increase the communication bandwidth between two switches.
 Port Trunking on managed switches from Contemporary Controls also provides redundancy with a fast recovery time (several milliseconds).
 If a link in the trunk group is lost, the remaining links immediately take over and maintain communication between the switches.
 Figure 14 illustrates three two-link trunks (A, B and C) connecting two computers through four switches.
 This configuration could sustain a link loss in Trunk A, but within milliseconds a redundant data path would be reconstructed between the two computers.
 A similar recovery would manifest for a link lost in Trunk B or C. Indeed, even multiple link losses - one in each trunk group - would not disrupt communication between the two end stations except for the brief recovery time.

-Figure 14 - Trunking

-Figure 15 displays a sample Configure Trunking screen with two trunk groups defined.
+Figure 14 - Trunking Figure 15 displays a sample Configure Trunking screen with two trunk groups defined.
 The sample shows that only Group 1 is currently active.
 It would be permissible for both of these two sample groups to be enabled simultaneously - but only because they do not have any ports in common (overlapping ports).